Henrrrrrry/my-dwelling/items/report.md

 * *receive fire alarm notifications*
 * *and view the login and notifications log*

-*target user: building managers*
+*Target user: Building managers*

 * *Can view if the building need repairs, the app provides automatic notifications for repairs based on multiple parameter calculations*
 * *Sent fire alarm to the subscriber*...

-*target user: local government/communities*
+*Target user: Local government/communities*
 * *view the building on the map.*
 * *view the visual seismic ‘color’ of each building, allowing officials to monitor specific buildings or areas.
 These data help officials in urban planning and emergency management decisions, such as determining which buildings need reinforcement or reconstruction.*